TACC/Lmod/docs/source/060_locating.rst

 are in N/V/V format, the whole tree is searched with N/V/V rules.
 Below are the rules that Lmod uses to locate a modulefile when in N/V/V mode:

 #.
+The user may specify *N*/default as *N/V*/default which is exactly
+   the same as *N* or *N/V*.
+Namely Lmod removes the string "/default" and then continues as if it was never there.
+#.
 It looks for an exact match in all ``MODULEPATH`` directories.
 It
    picks the first match it finds.
 #.
 If there is no exact match then Lmod finds the first match for the